 Description: Javaw.exe is not essential for the Windows OS and causes relatively few problems.
-Javaw.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of Windows Temp folder or in a subfolder of C:\Windows\System32—generally C:\WINDOWS\system32\ or C:\Program Files\Java\jre1.5.0_02\bin\.
+Javaw.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of Windows folder for temporary files or in a subfolder of C:\Windows\System32—generally C:\WINDOWS\system32\ or C:\Program Files\Java\jre1.5.0_02\bin\.

 Recommended: Identify javaw.exe related errors